Corruption, like so many things in life, is in the eye of the beholder.

 The meager salary he received for preaching to an often disinterested flock also chafed.
 So, Charlie looked around for a side gig to earn some extra money.
 He decided to become a Bible salesman, peddling a Chinese translation of the good book to the converted and the curious.
 But he quickly realized that his product, which was printed on the best paper and bound in fine leather, was far too expensive for most of his potential customers.
 Surely, he reasoned, it would be better for both his faith and his pocketbook to get more Bibles into the hands of ordinary Chinese, even if it meant scrimping a bit on quality.

 A born entrepreneur if ever there was one, the well-nigh penniless Charlie Soon set out to raise the necessary capital for his scheme.
 It is not known for sure where he found it; some have suggested his old benefactor Julian Carr, while others hew more to Shanghai’s thriving Chinese mafia, which had its hands in every conceivable pie, both disreputable and reputable.
-Wherever his startup costs came from, the new Bibles he produced, printed on thin rice paper with flimsy cardboard bindings, could be profitably sold for a third of the price of the old ones.
+Wherever his startup costs came from, the new Bibles he produced, printed on thin rice paper with flimsy cardboard binding, could be profitably sold for a third of the price of the old ones.
 And profit from them Charlie did.
 He identified a hole in the market and exploited it with the efficiency of any dyed-in-the-wool American capitalist.

 Shanghai was in fact awash in Westerners and well-off Chinese who were itching to do business with one another, only to be stymied by barriers of language and culture.
 Charlie, having by now thoroughly reintegrated his Chinese roots, was able to move effortlessly back and forth across the divide, making him a natural intermediary and partner in all sorts of transactions.
 His next great coup was serving as the mostly ceremonial head of a flour mill that was being set up by a wealthy Chinese family with the goal of mass-producing noodles for the domestic market.
 Charlie met with Western representatives and arranged to purchase the modern machinery that would be required for the endeavor.
-In return, he was rewarded with a well-paid but seldom taxing position that would last for the rest of his life.
+In return, he was rewarded with a well-paid but seldom taxing position in the new company, one that would last for the rest of his life.
 Similar arrangement followed.
 Before long, Charlie was moving about the city in a private rickshaw and was drawing up plans for a new home in one of the swankiest neighborhoods of Shanghai, a stately townhouse that blended Eastern and Western influences much as he himself was doing so successfully in his business career.
 In a scant few years, he had risen from the status of an unknown preacher on a sustenance-level salary to that of one of the most prominent up-and-comers on the Shanghai business scene.
 The word “breathtaking” hardly does his ascent justice.

 In a letter to the American magazine Christian Advocate, dated September 8, 1892, Charlie signed his surname as “Soon” for the last time.
 From that point forward, he added the letter G to the end when he wrote it in English, to arrive at “Soong.”
-In written Chinese, he adopted the same glyph that was used to signify the old Song dynasty of Medieval China.
+In written Chinese, he adopted the same glyph that was used to signify the old Song dynasty of China.
 Although he never explained the change in any document that has reached us, we do know that his fellow Chinese had often found the name of “Soon” confusing, possibly to the detriment of his businesses; it sounded to their ears not at all Chinese.
 And of course it was only natural for a proud man like Charlie to want to associate himself with one of the great dynasties of Chinese history.
 Even he had no idea how appropriate that association would come to seem for at least a brief span of modern history.

 Charlie had never been notably political prior to coming into his own as a businessman.
 Now, though, witnessing the backwardness of the Qing dynasty and contrasting it with his experiences in the United States, he was changing.
 In 1894, he forged a friendship which gave a fresh purpose to his life.